 Steps to Graduation

-- AO does not automatically graduate a senior upon completion of graduation requirements.
+- Archway Online does not automatically graduate a senior upon completion of graduation requirements.

 - Parents must request the diploma when the student is ready to graduate.
 This can be done whenever coursework is complete and final grades have been recorded.

-- Some students may want or need to do a 5th-year senior (see important information below).
+- Some students may want or need to do a 5th-year (see important information below).

 - Students must meet the minimum graduation requirements in order to receive a diploma from AO.